dkoehl/pmtodo/readme.md

 This app is an TYPO3 CMS Extension build with Extbase and Fluid

 ### Installation
-Add Extension to your TYPO3 CMS via Extension Manager (Download via Git or HTTP Download).
-Install the Extension as knownn than change to your Page TypoScript Template add the static TS Template (pmtodo) to you Page Template.
+Add the Extension to your TYPO3 CMS via Extension Manager (Download via Git or HTTP Download).
+Install the Extension as always.
+Add the static TypoScript (pmtodo) to your Page Template (Recommendation: Add the static TypoScript only to the Page where the Plugin is insert).

 ### Configuration
-First after adding the Static TypoScrit to your Page Template you need to add a Storage Folder where your Data is stored.
-Next step should be adding the Plugin to a Page, select your Storage Folder
+Insert the Plugin in a Page.
+Select your Data-Storage.
 ####!Attention!
 You should switch the Access-Settings of the Plugin, the Plugin should only be shown, when a valid Frontend-User is logged in.

-This is only nessecary if the Applications is used by more users.
+### Multiple User
+The ToDo-App uses the common TYPO3 CMS Fe-User Management, every Frontend-User can use this App as his own Instance.